jacktotonchi/fast-bot/README.md

 # fast-bot

- Fast Bot is a Discord Bot made as a two-week project.
-This bot has dozens of fun commands insuring a better user experience overall.
+ Fast Bot is a Discord Bot that has dozens of fun commands insuring a better user experience overall.

 ![License](https://img.shields.io/github/license/harshhhdev/fast-bot?style=for-the-badge)